Azure AI Speech to Text vs OpenAI Whisper

 Download the mp3 here (convert to .wav):

-It should be noted the official Azure AI docker images are currently available as Linux images designed for x64 machines only (it would be nice if there was ARM support 🙂).
+It should be noted the official Azure AI Speech docker image currently available as a Linux image designed for x64 machines only (it would be nice if there was ARM support 🙂).
 I will be using a Windows PC running this Linux container.

 Some pre-requisites: